 When a bagua area is visited by an auspicious star, one will focus on strengthening and nourishing the specific energy of the star so as to benefit from its potential.
 And when you have a negative star in any bagua area, you will do your best to negate or at least considerably weaken the negative energy brought by it.
 Specific feng shui cures are recommended for specific stars in specific bagua areas; most cures based on the play of the 5 feng shui elements.

 Sounds quite simple, but it tends to get complicated!
 What do you do if your bedroom or your front door is in a bagua area affected by a negative star?
 How about “heavier” areas of one’s home, such as closets or laundry rooms, is it good or is it bad when they are visited by a negative star?
 And how do you welcome a visiting star when it requires a feng shui decor that is very different from what the bagua area usually needs?
 What are the priorities and how do you keep it all balanced?
 Is it really important to apply the annual feng shui updates?
 Let me answer these questions one by one.
-If you have a question on the annual feng shui updates that is not answered here, please ask it on the Feng Shui for Modern Living page and I will include it here, along with the answer.

 Q: My bedroom is in one of the worst feng shui stars this year and I read online that I should not sleep there.
 Is this true?
 I do not want to move to another room.

 A: The only thing that is true in this statement is that a negative feng shui star is in a bagua area where your bedroom is located.
 This is the only true statement here.
 I rarely, if ever, suggest such radical movements, and I never suggested it because of a negative annual star.
 A truly valid reason for moving your bedroom will be when your bedroom is in a very high EMF area, which can be very dangerous to your health, or when there are strong earth energies in the area of your bedroom that can challenge one’s health and well-being in the long term (such as the presence of strong currents of underground water, for example).
 If you have a spare bedroom and do not mind making it your bedroom for a while, you can sure do that.
-Otherwise, my best suggestion is to focus on creating a healthy, beautiful and nourishing bedroom with the best feng shui energy.
+Otherwise, my best suggestion is to focus on creating a healthy, beautiful, and nourishing bedroom with the best feng shui energy.

 Q: My front door is in a very unlucky feng shui star that brings illness, is there anything I can do other than use the door as little as possible?